 Cleaning and sanitizing protocols have been put in place using standards from the Centers for Disease Control, the State of Minnesota and St. Louis County Health Department.
 Routine cleaning is done on a daily basis before the Museum opens or the first train departs the station.
 During hours of operation, and even as the train is moving, cleaning will continue and the train cars will be thoroughly cleaned again between runs.

 In the Train Museum (OPEN DAILY 10AM-5PM):

-- All exhibit push buttons have been replaced by motion sensitive touchless switches
+- Many exhibit push buttons have been replaced by motion sensitive touchless switches

 - Access to some exhibits has been restricted, others have recently been reopened with some directional assistance and social-distancing encouragement

 - Hand sanitizer stations can be found throughout the building

 - The museum admission is $12 adults and $6 for children.
 Main entry (upstairs galleries) is free.

 - Open daily from 10AM – 5PM (open until 6pm after Memorial Day)

 On the North Shore Scenic Railroad (Starting May 21, plans subject to change as season approaches)